Your interest and support ensured Monterey County Gives! had a record breaking year. Together, we empower our local nonprofit community

-We enrich the lives of children, prenatal through age five, and their families by strengthening connections and advancing quality within a whole system of care and support.
+First 5 Monterey County enriches the lives of children, ages prenatal through 5, and their families by elevating early childhood as a priority, strengthening connections, and advancing quality within a whole system of care and support.

 Just like physical health, mental health needs to be nurtured from an early age.
 First 5 Monterey County’s (F5MC) Mental Health Training Series ensures that both children and families receive the support they need to grow into the best version of themselves.

 For young children, mental health services play a pivotal role in shaping a child’s overall well-being and development.
 We need a well trained workforce to provide quality mental health services.
 Participants of the Mental Health Training Series learn to not only identify and prevent mental health concerns in children, but also learn tools to create nurturing relationships within a family.

 When our children and families have strong mental health, we improve educational outcomes, reduce health care costs, and lower crime rates.
 By investing in infant family mental health, we lay the groundwork for a healthier, happier, and stronger community, which benefits us all.